 Before you enter the park, you can take a spin through a very depressed looking town of Joshua Tree.
 You’ll notice a lot of RV’s, a few general stores, and a lot of hitchhikers.
 Don’t be misguided by the less than energetic town, the real fun starts when you enter the park!

 At over 1,200 square miles, the park was mapped out very smartly.
 You could spend a few hours there, a few days, or even a few weeks if you’ve got the time to allow it.
 For those with less time, the park is 100% drivable.
-There’s paved roads for cars that run throughout the park – and you can either pull to the side of the road at any time to get out and walk around, or stop at the designated areas (with parking lots) to explore the arrowed paths.
+There are paved roads for cars that run throughout the park – and you can either pull to the side of the road at any time to get out and walk around or stop at the designated areas (with parking lots) to explore the arrowed paths.

 While there are definitely park rangers out and about, you don’t stumble upon them too often.
-The park gives you free range to climb whatever is in reachable distance and if you have your own gear for the more official form of rock climbing (e.g. – rope, belay, harness), well then you can pretty much set up shop wherever you please.
+The park gives you free rein to climb whatever is in reachable distance and if you have your own gear for the more official form of rock climbing (e.g. – rope, belay, harness), well then you can pretty much set up shop wherever you please.
 For the climbing and bouldering expert, you’ll have your pick of over 400 climbing formations and 8,000 different climbing routes.

 If you’re planning on spending the night (or many nights) in the park – you’ll be at no loss of finding campgrounds to kick back in after a long day of calorie burning.
 There are nine different locations where you can spend the night all ranging at a very affordable $10 – $15 a night.
 But be sure to check out the website as each campground has different rules and some are more equipped for the luxurious camper with features such as flush toilets.
 Warning: There is a lot of wildlife in the park, especially coyotes, so keep your eyes open as they know more about the park than you do.